Related: Mexico SIP Trunking

 Telecommunications in Mexico

 Major telecom operators in Mexico include Telcel, Teléfonos de México (Telmex) Movistar, Iusacell, Maxcom, Marcatel, and AT&T Mexico.
-However the Mexican telecommunication scene is mostly dominated by Telmex and América Móvil.
+However, the Mexican telecommunication scene is mostly dominated by Telmex and América Móvil.

 Expand Your Business in Mexico

 These days, more and more businesses are investing in Mexico.
 Do you think it’s time to take your business ‘South of the Border?’
 If you are considering expanding your business to Mexico, before you start budgeting for a local office and Mexican team representatives, think about using Mexican virtual phone numbers instead.
 They give your company a great opportunity to test the waters in a new market without having to spend a large amount of money.
-You really can’t afford not to take advantage of this situation.
+You really can’t afford to not take advantage of this situation.

 How to Do Business in Mexico?